 - Do what it can to keep the children in its care safe.

 If your child has suffered harm while in the care of a day care provider, you owe it to your child to seek justice.
 Hiring a skilled Indianapolis child injury attorney can significantly improve your ability to gather the evidence necessary to establish that the day care center or its staff acted in a negligent manner.
 With a lawyer, you gain a powerful advocate in your fight to pursue justice and seek compensation for your child’s medical expenses and other losses associated with the injuries.
+Call 317-636-7777 to schedule a free consultation to discuss your specific situation.

 - CNN: Boys suffer second degree sunburns at day care, says mom